mishra1010/Sigma-Web-Dev-Course/README.md

     Password files detected...

     Sending all passwords and personal files to server...

     Cleaning up...

     The three dots must blink so that it looks like a real terminal

+## Day 79 - JS Error handling with try catch

+How to handle errors in Javascript

+throw customerrors

+and use try and catch to handle errors.
+Try and catch work synchronously

+Finally is executed all times. example - clean up resources .
+This is helpful in case of functions as no code block runs after return statement in function in try or catch block